0xcaolan/0xcaolan/README.md

 <h1 align="center">Hi 👋, I'm Caolan Leatham-Orrell</h1>

-I'm a Full stack engineerin, who's also knowledgeable in AI/ML and Systems Engineering.
+I'm a Full stack engineer, who's also knowledgeable in AI/ML and Systems Engineering.
 I enjoy crafting elegant solutions and exploring the intersection of technology, design, and user experience.